MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/integrated-windows-authentication.md

+---
+title: Using MSAL.NET with Integrated Windows Authentication (IWA)
+---

 # Using MSAL.NET with Integrated Windows Authentication (IWA)

 If your desktop or mobile application runs on Windows, and on a machine connected to a Windows domain - AD or AAD joined - it is possible to use the Integrated Windows Authentication (IWA) to acquire a token silently.
 No UI is required when using the application.